Vaccines group gets cut-price GSK, Merck rotavirus shots

 "We strive to make our donors' funds go further so we can help developing countries protect more children against deadly diseases," he said in a statement.

-GAVI had previously been struggling to get enough donor funding to sustain its programs, but it got a hefty boost last year when international donors led by Britain and the billionaire philanthropist Bill Gates pledged $4.3 billion to support it.
+GAVI had previously been struggling to get enough donor funding to sustain its programmes, but it got a hefty boost last year when international donors led by Britain and the billionaire philanthropist Bill Gates pledged $4.3 billion to support it.